Related Content

 (1) The platforms (tracks/voies) used by the regular trains, including those to and from other destinations in Belgium.

-(2) The platforms (tracks/voies) used by the other international high speed trains.
+(2) The platforms (tracks/voies) used by most of international high speed trains - InOui, ICE and the Eurostars to Paris, Germany and The Netherlands.

-As the Eurostar trains require check-in, they have a dedicated Channel Terminal within the station - hence this separate GUIDE to departing from Bruxelles-Midi by Eurostar.
+(3) As the Eurostar trains to London require check-in, they have a dedicated Channel Terminal within the station - hence this separate GUIDE to departing from Bruxelles-Midi by Eurostar.

 Using the train departure information: